 Several SEO tools can help you in your efforts, in part by covering all the SEO basics.
 You can read more about them in my blog post The 21 Best SEO Tools to Power Your Search Engine Marketing.
 However, the number one tool that I recommend that encompasses the functionality of several tools, including the critically important keyword research tool, is SEMrush.
 Check out this video which details how I developed my entire SEO process using SEMrush:

-Further Reading: The 15 Best Free SEO Tools You Need to Know
+Further Reading: The 15 Best Free SEO Tools You Need to Know in 2024

 SEO can be a complex field to understand, but that’s why I’m here to help!
 In this guide, I’ve discussed SEO basics and how you can use them to increase traffic to your website.
 If you have any questions about SEO or this guide, please leave them in the comments below, and I will do my best to answer them.
 Thanks for reading!